-Michael Hulme was named an assistant coach for the Buckeyes prior to the 2016-17 season.
+Michael Hulme is in his sixth season as an assistant coach with the Ohio State swimming programs.
+He was named to his position prior to the 2016-17 season.

-A member of Ohio State’s 2010 Big Ten Championship team, Hulme returns to his alma mater after making coaching stops at Purdue, Michigan State, and Denver.
-Most recently he helped lead the Pioneers to two Summit League Championships on both the men’s and women’s side, as well as guiding the women to their first Mid-Major Championship.
+A member of Ohio State’s 2010 Big Ten championship team, Hulme returned to his alma mater after making coaching stops at Purdue, Michigan State, and Denver.
+At Denver, he helped lead the Pioneers to two Summit League Championships on both the men’s and women’s side, as well as guiding the women to their first Mid-Major Championship.

 “This is a dream come true for me,” said Hulme on his return to Columbus.
 “I’ve loved Ohio State since I was a kid.
-My dad swam here, I swam here, this is where I want to be.
-My family and friends have all been beyond supportive and encouraging of me, and they’re all excited to see me back in the Scarlet and Gray.
-Having Coach Wadley give me the opportunity to come back and be a part of the program again is really exciting and I can’t wait to get going.”
+My dad swam here, I swam here, and this is where I want to be.
+My family and friends have all been beyond supportive and encouraging of me, and they’re all excited to see me back in the Scarlet and Gray.”

-Hulme’s Big Ten Championship isn’t the only notable swimming accolade he’s earned.
-The Bozeman, Montana native also qualified for and competed in the 2008 U.S. Olympic Trials, finishing 27th in the 400 individual medley; he also swam in the 2008 U.S. Open, the 2009 U.S. World Championship Trials, the 2010 National Championships and the 2011 U.S. Nationals/World Championship Trials.
+Hulme, who is from Bozeman, Montana, had an impressive swimming resume as a competitor.
+He qualified for and competed in the 2008 U.S. Olympic Trials, finishing 27th in the 400 individual medley; he also swam in the 2008 U.S. Open, the 2009 U.S. World Championship Trials, the 2010 National Championships and the 2011 U.S. Nationals/World Championship Trials.

 Hulme and his wife, Ariel, a 2011 graduate of Purdue University and an All-American swimmer and Olympic Trials qualifier, have a young son, Bridger.